MarTonPerCar/DayPilot/README.md

 ## What's here

 - **5 Material 3 themes** (light/dark variants each), switchable at runtime.
-- **~60 reusable `DayPilot*` components** — cards, form fields, chips, buttons, dialogs — used consistently across every screen.
+- **~75 reusable components** (`lib/components/{basic,cards,forms,sheets}`) — cards, form fields, chips, buttons, dialogs — used consistently across every screen; many (not all) are prefixed `DayPilot*`.
 - **One file per screen**, each wired to static/dummy data so the UI can be reviewed without a backend.
+Create/edit/delete actions in forms and sheets are visual-only stubs (e.g. `onSave`/`onDelete` no-ops) — no data actually mutates on this branch.
 - **Localization** in Spanish, English, and German (`lib/l10n`).
-- A **component catalog** screen (`lib/component_catalog.dart`) previewing every reusable component and theme in one place.
+- A **component catalog** screen (`lib/component_catalog.dart`) previewing most reusable components in one place.
+Theme switching lives in the Settings screen, not the catalog.

 ## Related branches